paezha/University-AI-Panel/README.md

-First, posing interesting questions for students to work on is an essential part of an instructor’s job, but this part of the job becomes compromised when instructors operate in massive classrooms situations[^27].
+First, posing interesting questions for students to work on is an essential part of an instructor’s job, but this part of the job becomes compromised when instructors are pushed to operate in massive classrooms with sometimes hundreds of students[^27].
 In this case, AI is a substitute, and demonstrably not a good one, for a qualified instructor who can intellectually challenge their students.

 The second issue is traditional evaluation.
 As noted, studying for the examination often detracts from genuine learning.
 Why are other